 This story comes from Reddit user Igloo444.
 Their grandfather was a member of the British Army and was stationed in a remote village in the Swiss Alps during the winter of 1943.
 The village quickly got snowed in, and all the telephone lines were out.
 The roads were blocked, and the whole battalion was just stuck in the Swiss Alps for the entire winter.

-The Captain told the villagers that he would continue to look into the matter, and that he would begin sending some of his men to patrol the streets each night looking for whoever (or whatever) was the culprit behind all the strange thefts and abductions.
+The Captain told the villagers that he would continue to look into the matter, and that he would begin sending some of his men to patrol the streets each night looking for whoever (or whatever) was the culprit behind all the strange [disappearances].

-"Later that night, Private Reginald disappeared from the barracks.
+Later that night, Private Reginald disappeared from the barracks.

-"Disappearing children was one thing, but a grown man?
+Disappearing children was one thing, but a grown man?
 It seemed unlikely that an animal (even a wolf) could have taken down a healthy full-grown man on its own.
 Naturally, rumors began to surface that there was some sort of monster living in the mountains that came down at night to feast on the occupants of the village."

 One father took a trip through France with his family.
 He wanted to visit Normandy and see a few sites from WWII.
-His daughter was seven years old at the time, and he says that she had, at that point, never been exposed to any history about WWII and didn't know what either side's uniforms looked like.
+His daughter was 7 years old at the time, and he says that she had, at that point, never been exposed to any history about WWII and didn't know what either side's uniforms looked like.
 After they returned home, things got a little odd.
 He writes:

-“Over the past year, my daughter has often spoke of 'things' or 'men' that she saw looking at her, pointing guns at her, and following her while we were in the bunkers and around the Normandy area.
-She often described them as crouching down, hiding behind corners, holding guns and looking as if they were very mad.”
-He started asking her questions about what she saw.
-Here’s one conversation he had:
+Over the past year, my daughter has often spoke of 'things' or 'men' that she saw looking at her, pointing guns at her, and following her while we were in the bunkers and around the Normandy area.
+She often described them as crouching down, hiding behind corners, holding guns and looking as if they were very mad.

-“Yes, but I knew they weren't trying to hurt me.
+'Yes, but I knew they weren't trying to hurt me.
 So I didn't think anything of it, but there were a lot of them.
 Everywhere I looked.
 They were moving around, like army men do.
 Kind of crawling, but bent over.
 When we would walk out of a bunker, I would see one in the grass, or behind a tree.
 Then when I was in the car, I could see them looking at me from behind a fence in a field.
-Sometimes a lot of them, sometimes only one or two.”
+Sometimes a lot of them, sometimes only one or two.'